 Now graft on the Universal Credit (UC) and the Basic Income.
 The UC graciously allows former scroungers, sorry benefit claimants, to retain 35% of their benefits.
 So on the graph, you draw a horizontal line at 65% to represent the tax equivalent, up to the point where all means tested benefits are withdrawn.
 This is better than now, but not much.
 It would still be necessary to use the whole apparatus of benefit sanctions.
 But this assumes the UC is actually functioning.
 The news item on the latest damning Public Accounts committee Report on the UC (3rd Feb 2016) states that 4 years after launch, 200,000 out of 4,500,000 who should qualify for the UC are actually receiving it, and the projected full rollout – not until May 2021 looks decidedly mythical.

 The Basic income would draw a straight horizontal line across all income levels.
-Even at a flat tax rate all the citizens’ Basic income does is shift the tax or tax equivalent so that all incomes share the burden equally.
+Even at a flat tax rate all the UBI does is shift the tax or tax equivalent so that all incomes share the burden equally.
 Martin Wolf, Chief Economics Commentator on the Financial times has said it would have to be at least 60% if housing costs were included, but former ‘scroungers’ are paying more than that now as they lose benefits, and would continue to do so with UC.
 All the clap trap about why the Basic Income is unaffordable, would make people lazy, or would not work for whatever reason, is demolished by this graph.
-All the Basic, Citizens’ Income does is put everybody on the same playing field.
-Oh, and by the way, it makes work pay.
-The real reason Iain Duncan Smith resigned in March 2016 is because he has failed to do this, and he realized the UC was never going to work.
-The anti-cuts movement should be using this thorough critique of means testing as powerful support for their opposition to the inhuman combination of workfare with benefit sanctions.
+All the Basic, Citizens’ Income does is put everybody on the same footing, making benefit sanctions unnecessary, because it makes work pay..
+The anti-cuts movement could use this thorough critique of means testing as powerful support for their case.

-The Citizens’ Income will facilitate a fusion of ideas from the now outdated ‘right’ and ‘left’, and the currently unthinkable possibility (which I consider necessary) that large numbers of ex-socialists and ex-conservatives who accept ecological limits will recognise that they have more in common with each other than with their former allies who still don’t realize how dangerous indiscriminate economic growth is from now on.
+The Citizens’ Income will facilitate a fusion of ideas from the now outdated ‘right’ and ‘left’.
+Large numbers of ex-socialists and ex-conservatives who accept ecological limits will recognise that they have more in common with each other than with their former allies who still don’t realize how dangerous indiscriminate economic growth has become.

 Ideas always evolve, but also, instead of, as hitherto, my railing at the TV or radio in impotent rage at an item where the CI is relevant but not mentioned, you will find it here.
 The whole idea is a huge thought experiment.
-The main purpose of the Citizens’ Income is to give everyone a sense of security without economic growth.
+The main purpose of the UBI is to give everyone a sense of security without economic growth.
 There may be better ways of achieving this, but no one has yet thought of them.
-A CI, or something serving the same purpose, must become a reality.
+A UBI, or something serving the same purpose, must become a reality.
 But that can only happen when there is a world wide consensus.
-This is an idea which needs to go viral, but the immediate need is to expose the lunacy of workfare at a time of serious unemplyoment .
+This is an idea which needs to go viral.
+Workfare is lunacy at a time of serious unemployment .

-[Second update March 2016, shortly after Iain Duncan Smith’s resignation as Work and Pensions Secretary]
+[Second update March 2016, shortly after Iain Duncan Smith’s resignation as Work and Pensions Secretary; amended again in November 2019]